A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 8. Talk to someone who understands

 Cognitive problems can affect your confidence and how you feel about yourself.
 Talking about it can really help.
-Many people find support groups useful because you can talk about problems with people who are going through the same thing.
-If you prefer not to join a group, try talking to a friend or family member instead - whoever you feel comfortable confiding in when you're finding it tough.
-Look for a stroke club or group in your area, or log on to My Stroke Guide, our free online self-management tool.
+Many people find support groups useful, because you can talk about problems with people who are going through the same thing.

 Tips for family and friends

-It can be difficult to know how to help someone with cognitive problems, so here are some tips to help you:
+It can be difficult to know how to help someone with cognitive problems, so here are some tips to help you.

-1. Be patient
+Be patient

-2. Be encouraging
+Be encouraging

 Do therapy exercises with your friend or family member and think of ways to make them fun.
 Cooking a meal can be a good way to practise planning and problem-solving, for example.
 If progress is slow, it can be easy to think that things will never get better, so help them by celebrating all their successes, however small.

-3. Give information in the right way
+Give information in the right way

 If your friend or family member is finding it hard to concentrate or remember things, you can help by giving information in a way that suits them, including: